ouspg/CloudAndNetworkSecurity/7. Security of Internet: The Big Picture/README.md

 ### B) Establish a reverse shell session with kali linux.
 Carry out reconnaissance mission

 In the previous task if you successfully managed to establish a dns tunnel despite having pfsense as a firewall in play, you can exploit this in numerous ways.
-Numerous commands can be executed from server
+Commands can be executed from server
-(ubuntu).
+(ubuntu) on kali linux.
 In this specific task, you are required to establish a reverse shell session with kali linux and control it from ubuntu server via DNS tunnel.

 Carry out a reconnaissance mission and gather as much information about victim (kali linux) as you can including files stored on the system.
 Quickly exit your session as well